Rahul16524/QueryPlanCache-TigerGraph/README.md

 | **Memory (RAM)** | 512 MB | 1 GB or more | Cache storage and parsing operations |
 | **Disk Space** | 50 MB | 100 MB | Source code and compiled classes |
 | **Operating System** | Windows / Linux / Mac | Any with Java support | Cross-platform compatibility |

+### Required Files
+antlr-4.13.1-complete.jar - ANTLR runtime for lexer/parser generation

+SQLite.g4 - ANTLR grammar file for SQL parsing

+💡 Design Strategy
+1. Identifying Similar Queries (Query Normalization)
+Strategy: Transform constants into placeholders (?) so that queries with the same structure but different literal values produce the same normalized form.

+How it works:

+Parse SQL query using ANTLR to build Abstract Syntax Tree (AST)

+Traverse AST using Visitor pattern

+Replace all literal values (numbers, strings) with ?

+Preserve operators, table names, column names, and query structure

+Convert everything to lowercase for case-insensitive matching